-But the original version of the book can be related to political satire.
+The original version of the book can be related to political satire.
 In Gulliver’s third journey an original method of an ending party quarrels is given: members of warring parties are invited to exchange half of a brain so that their minds finally come to the necessary balance.
 Gulliver is not so much a hero as an instrument.
 Thanks to him, the writer achieves the effect of detachment, which makes the irony especially sarcastic and murderous.
+Note that our writers will be glad to help you develop a concise and clear thesis statements for your arguments when you place a “help me do my essay” request here.
 More arguments you will find in the following “Gulliver’s Travels” essay.

 Can “Gulliver’s Travels” be referred to philosophical and political satire?
 Why?